AAFC-BICoE/dina-ui/README.md

 The UI should be available at dina.traefik.me.
 Note: traefik.me and its subdomains use a DNS server to point to <127.0.0.1> (localhost).
 If you're running DINA in a Virtual Machine or remote machine you may need to change /etc/hosts or add forwarded ports (80->80) so dina.traefik.me and accounts.traefik.me point to your development machine.

+You can log in to the application with the following username/password combos:
+* cnc-cm:cnc-cm
+* user:user
+* admin:admin
+* dina-admin:dina-admin
+* cnc-student:cnc-student
+* cnc-staff:cnc-staff

 To troubleshoot whether dina.traefik.me is running on your machine, start with running this from your host machine and dev machine: